1. What is "co-ownership" real estate?

 10. What if my property is occupied by tenants or is rent-controlled?

+It’s important to note that since the outbreak of the COVID-19 pandemic, many states and municipalities have enacted new housing regulations in response to the continually evolving landscape.
 California enacted a new rent control law on January 1, 2020, designed to protect tenants from unfair evictions and onerous rent increases.
 The law is in effect for the next 10 years.
 However, it does not apply to every property; owner-occupied duplexes, condos, and properties built within the last 15 years are exempt.

 The new state law does not override local rent control rules and other local regulations designed to protect renters (San Francisco’s first rent control law was passed in 1979).
 Many cities have enacted laws to ensure that tenants in converted buildings are treated fairly.
 The requirements vary, but they often include: (1) tenants must be given proper notice, (2) tenants must be given the first right to purchase their unit, and (3) tenants must be given financial relocation assistance if they are unable or unwilling to purchase their unit and need to relocate.